rohankishorneog/uqe4n7auq8sg3lcn/Learning.md

 1. I have learend while keeping static files in public folder, it is necesssery to use process.env.PUBLIC_URl so that it works both in development and production environments.

+2 Learnt about basename prop in  browserRouter, got myself introduced with hashrouter

 2. Apart from  this,  I have also trying to learn nextJS, as i feel it is a very good framework for development.

 3. I am also interested in making destop and mobile applications so i plan to learn ElectronJS and React Native as well.